-The Children's Hospitals Graduate Medical Education (CHGME) Payment Program application package, including all applicable forms, guidance and instructions, is available on-line within Health Resources and Services Administration's Electronic Handbooks (EHBs).
+The Children's Hospitals Graduate Medical Education (CHGME) Payment Program application package, including all applicable forms, guidance and instructions, is available on-line within Health Resources and Services Administration's Electronic Handbook (EHB).
 It is very important to thoroughly read the detailed application guidance and instructions before completing the required application forms.
 The material contains information related to submission of both the initial and reconciliation applications.
-A sample of the application is available on-line at http://bhpr.hrsa.gov/childrenshospitalgme/apply/index.html.
+A sample of the application is available on-line at https://bhw.hrsa.gov/grants/medicine/chgme.

-Your completed application must be submitted through the EHBs following the guidance provided in the "Application Cycle and Deadlines" section of the application package.
+Your completed application must be submitted through the EHB following the guidance provided in the "Application Cycle and Deadlines" section of the application package.
 Applications must be received by the stated deadlines to be considered for CHGME Payment Program funding.